 The cake, as already mentioned, arrived in a letterbox size box.
 Inside of this was a pretty tin with air holes, assumably to maintain the cakes freshness.
 I opened the tin to find the cake wrapped in perforated cellophane.
 There was a tab removal system with precise instructions on how to remove the cake without causing damage.
 For the cake to have withstood the hustle and bustle of the royal mail system, it would have been a huge shame if I destroyed it at the final hurdle.
 A thoughtful touch I felt was the addition of a party streamer, two candles, a balloon and a gift card.

 Now for my favourite part, the tasting.
-The cake was moist and there was a gooeyness to on the base, presumably to hold the cake to the board securely.
+The sponge was moist and there was a gooeyness to on the base, presumably to hold the cake to the board securely.
 I kindly chose to share the cake with my mum and two of my three sisters.
-They all agreed the cake tasted great.
+They all agreed it tasted great!

-On reflection, the bakerdays letterbox cake is an excellent concept.
-I would recommend bakerdays despite my expectations not being met by the cake not fitting through my letterbox.
+On reflection, the Bakerdays letterbox cake is an excellent concept.
+I would recommend Bakerdays despite my expectations not being met by the box not fitting through my letterbox.

-Was I completely satisfied with the bakerdays letterbox cake?
-Overall I was happy but it would have been great if it arrived via my letterbox as intended.
-The cake quality and design was perfect though.
+Was I completely satisfied with the Bakerdays letterbox cake?
+Overall I was happy but it would have been great if it cake had arrived via my letterbox as intended.
+The quality and design was perfect though.

 Checkout bakerdays social media sites here.